The Pulse Milwaukee Line is live and in service as of August 11!

 The northern terminus of the Pulse Milwaukee Line is the Golf Mill Shopping Center in Niles, near the existing bus stop on the south end of the mall.
 The southern terminus is the Jefferson Park Transit Center.
 At Jefferson Park, connections are available to the Metra Union Pacific Northwest Line, CTA Blue Line, and numerous local CTA and Pace bus routes.
 Connections are available at multiple points elsewhere along the route to several Pace and CTA bus routes.

-Where will the Pulse stations be located?
+Where are the Pulse stations located?

+Even though not all stations are fully constructed as of August 11, the rapid transit service is fully implemented.
+Some temporary boarding locations are in use.
+See the current list of places to board here.
 Stations will be located roughly every half mile between Golf Mill Shopping Center and the Jefferson Park Transit Center.
 Intermediate stations are at Dempster Street, Main Street, Oakton Street / Oak Mill Mall, Harlem Avenue / Howard Street, Touhy Avenue, Devon Avenue, Austin Avenue / Ardmore Avenue, and Central Avenue.

 Milwaukee Line Map - View larger image

 Station locations were determined based on an analysis of Pace ridership patterns, site constraints, and safety conditions, and were determined in coordination with the Chicago Department of Transportation, Chicago Transit Authority, Village of Niles, Illinois Department of Transportation, and Federal Transit Administration.
 Other considerations important to determining station locations included sidewalk connections, proximity to other stations and to other bus routes, transit signal priority benefits, impacts on adjacent property owners, and public input.

 What types of new facilities are being developed for the Pulse Milwaukee Line?
 What do they look like?